 - Use Blessing of Spring on a tank or healer and make sure to use it on cooldown to quickly rotate to your more potent blessings.

-- You can use the blessings while running between trash packs to rotate to the more desireable blessings.
+- You can use the Blessings while running between trash packs to rotate to the more desirable Blessings.

 Unless you need to keep Soulshape ready to escape from some encounter mechanic, use it to quickly travel to your enemies to reduce downtime and therefore increase your DPS.

-Before using Vanquisher's Hammer, there are two last things to learn about how to merge the Covenant Abilties into your rotation.
+Before using Vanquisher's Hammer, there are three things to learn about how to merge the Covenant Ability into your rotation.

 - Always use Vanquisher's Hammer on cooldown.